 When someone requires surgery, most of the time they want to get it over and done with as soon as possible.
 And it’s not just the patient who doesn’t want to wait around.
-Surgeons are often gunning to get each case taken care of as quickly as possible.
+Surgeons are also keen to get each case taken care of as quickly as possible.
 So, why is there often a hold up of weeks and even months?

 Why surgery can’t happen overnight

-While short wait times is a gold standard of the health care system, there’s a very good reason that surgery can’t be scheduled from today to tomorrow.
+While short wait times are a gold standard of the health care system, there’s a very good reason that surgery can’t be scheduled from today to tomorrow.
 Enter the insurance companies.

 Whether we like it or not, the insurance companies have a 14-day window to authorize each surgical procedure.
 Sometimes that authorization arrives much faster, but sometimes it takes the entire two weeks to get the go-ahead.